RAvdek/legendrian_links/README.md

 ## Features

-- Tests added to ensure that gradings are computed appropriately in LCH.
 - Introduce t coordinate in differentials.
+- Tests added to ensure that gradings are computed appropriately in RSFT.
 - Orientations: Process disks into differentials for LCH with Z coefficients.
 - Describe the even degree part of the characteristic algebra as a quotient of a polynomial ring using `sympy`.
 - Extract Sivek's work on enumerating augmentations.
 Want to do this purely algebraically so that it can handle both LCH and RSFT.